Leeteuk

 Park Jeong-su (born July 1, 1983), known professionally as Leeteuk, is a South Korean singer, songwriter, presenter, radio personality, and actor.
-He debuted as the leader of the boy band Super Junior in November 2005 and since then has participated in its subgroups Super Junior-T, Super Junior-Happy, and Super Junior-L.S.S.
+He debuted as the leader of the boy band Super Junior in November 2005 and since then has participated in its subgroups Super Junior-T, Super Junior-Happy, Super Junior-L.S.S., and Super Junior-83z.
 He began his career as a television presenter on the music show M!
 Countdown.
 He is best known for his role in presenting Strong Heart, Star King, The Best Cooking Secrets, I Can See Your Voice, and Idol Star Athletics Championships.

 He is also a regular figure in the South Korean year-end awards; he has presented Golden Disc Awards three times, Gaon Chart Music Awards six times, and Asia Artist Awards six times.
 He regularly hosts the Dream Concert and the Asia Song Festival annual concerts.

 Early life

 Leeteuk was born on July 1, 1983, as the second child of Park Yong-in and Yoo Suk-yeong.
 His elder sister, Park In-young, is a singer and an actress.
 His parents divorced in 1998.
 He has spoken about his parents' relationship publicly on several television shows.
 He attended Chungwoon University and graduated with a bachelor's degree.
 He is also an alumnus of Gachon University.